 Rather than work from data based in the cloud, certain customers choose to house their disaster recovery solution in the cloud for premise-based servers.
 Should regular service be lost, the customers can quickly restore infrastructure in the cloud, keep access to critical data and services, and keep their businesses in operation.

-Reduced IT expenses
+7. Reduced IT expenses

+Consider all the up-front and ongoing costs of new systems: servers, software, operating systems, electricity and cooling, staff to manage these assets, and so on.
 CSPs enable you to share many of these assets and related costs with their other clients, subject to your requirements.
 You pay an amount that more closely matches the computing capacity, storage and expertise you need.

 To stay competitive, CSPs continually upgrade their infrastructure to keep their technology current.
 Their customers benefit from the latest technology with none of the attendant additional capital costs.